lake-wg/edhoc/draft-ietf-lake-edhoc.md

    * plaintext = ( ID_CRED_R / bstr / int, Signature_or_MAC_2, ?
 EAD_2 )

-       * If ID_CRED_R contains a single 'kid' parameter, i.e., ID_CRED_R = { 4 : kid_R }, then only the byte string or integer kid_R is conveyed in the plaintext encoded as a bstr or int.
+       * If ID_CRED_R contains a single 'kid' parameter, i.e., ID_CRED_R = { 4 : kid_R }, then only the byte string or integer kid_R is conveyed in the plaintext encoded accordingly as bstr or int.

    * Compute KEYSTREAM_2 = EDHOC-KDF( PRK_2e, TH_2, "KEYSTREAM_2", h'', plaintext_length ), where plaintext_length is the length of the plaintext.